Raicuparta/nomai-vr/README.md

 ## Performance

-- This game was not developed with VR in mind;
+This game was not developed with VR in mind.
+It was also never a super lightweight game, and shoving VR down its throat isn't helping.
+You'll probably need to lower your quality settings to get acceptable performance.
+Shadows and ambient occlusion usually have a big impact.

-- It was never a super lightweight game, and shoving VR down its throat isn't helping;
+### Framerate

-- The game was originally locked to 60 FPS.
+Outer Wilds was originally locked to 60 FPS.
 To work around this, NomaiVR forces the game's physics refresh rate to match your VR headset's refresh rate.
 This can have a high impact in performance.
 Try lowering your refresh rate through SteamVR's settings (if your headset supports this) to get a more stable framerate.

-- You'll probably need to lower your quality settings to get acceptable performance.
-Shadows and ambient occlusion usually have a big impact.
+If your headset doesn't support this, you can override the refresh rate the NomaiVR's settings file (`OWML/Mods/NomaiVR/config.json`).
+Change `overrideRefreshRate` to whatever framerate you desire.
+Setting it to zero makes it follow your VR headset's refresh rate.

 ## Compatibility with other mods